guillaumefe/linrd/README.md

     - is a way to documente any project
     - uses deeped nested lists, knowed as "pipelines", as input
     - serves next task(s), as output
-    - is released for people to cope with life through better organization
+    - is provided to people who need better organization

 How it works: